Hassan of Basra: Mazin of Khorassan

 Some time later, the genii princesses are visited by their father's messengers, who summon them to the court.
 Before they leave for a month, they give Mazin a set of keys, and orders not to open a certain door.
 After they leave, curiosity takes the better of him and he opens the forbidden door.
 Beyond the door, a magnificent garden with a basin in its center.
 One afternoon, Mazin rests in the garden and sees the arrival, through the air, of seven maidens wearing "light green silk" robes.
 They take off their robes to play in the basin, wear them back and fly away.

 The seven genii sister return the next day and Mazin tells them about the seven maidens, having falling in love with one of them.
 One of the genii princesses informs Mazin that the seven green-robed maidens belong to an all-female race of genii (since they give up their male children to neighbouring tribes) who live in a distant and inaccessible kingdom.
 For him to have the maiden, he needs to steal her robe.
 The next day, Mazin and one of the genii sisters wait for the maidens to fly to their garden, steal the maiden's robe, forcing her to stay at the palace while the other fly away.

 Mazin and the genii princess welcome the (former) flying maiden to the palace, where Mazin courts her.
 Now, missing him, the genii princesses allow Mazin to return home to his mother, furnishing him with provisions.
 Mazin goes back home and introduces his wife to his mother, and the family move out to Baghdad.
 Three years later, after Mazin's wife gave birth to two sons, Mazin decides to pay a visit to his genii sisters, and leaves his wife under his mother's care, giving her a key to a room where he hid the maiden's flying robe.

 After he departs, Mazin's wife decides to go to the public bath.
 Once there, the slaves of Sultana Zobaida marvel at her beauty and go to report to her mistress.
 The Sultana, intrigued by this new personage, orders the maiden to be brought to her.
-It thus happens, and the Sultana also marvels at her beauty and composture.
+It thus happens, and the Sultana also marvels at her beauty and composure.
 Mazin's wife, cunningly, tells that she will look even more beautiful if she has her robe.